go-void/portal/README.md

 If we recursively resolve a domain name and encounter a NS record without any glue records we always start to resolve the domain name of the NS record from root (.).
 Instead we should lookup the cache if we have partial stored records of NS RRs.

+#### Multiple records

+A single node at `domain-name` should support multiple RRs at `class` and `type`.
+This feature comes with many
+implications:

+- Which of these RRs do we return when looking up the node: All of them or only one?
+And if only one - which one?
+- How do we calculate the Expiry / TTl when we return multiple RRs?
+- More?

 ### RFCs